gravitational/teleport/docs/README.md

 ## Who Built Teleport?

 Teleport was created by [Gravitational Inc](https://gravitational.com).
 We have built Teleport by borrowing from our previous experiences at Rackspace.
-It has been extracted from the [Gravity](http://gravitational.com/vendors.html), our system for helping our clients to deploy and remotely manage their SaaS applications into many cloud regions or even on-premise.
+It has been extracted from [Gravity](http://gravitational.com/vendors.html), our system for helping our clients to deploy and remotely manage their SaaS applications into many cloud regions or even on-premise.

 Being a wonderful standalone tool, Teleport can be used as a software library enabling